Nchrist89/Palms-Peaks-P1/README.md

 ### Accessibility

-I have throughout the project ensured that the website has been accessibility friendly as possible.
+I have throughout the project ensured that the website has been accessibility friendly.
 This has been achieved by:

 * Using semantic HTML
 * Using descriptive alt attributes on images on the site.